THE MANIFOLD WISDOM OF GOD

 "My brethren, let not many of you become teachers, knowing that we shall receive a stricter judgment, James 3'1.

 The reality was as Jesus said, “... every scribe instructed concerning the kingdom of heaven is like a householder who brings out of his treasure things new and old,” Matthew 13'52.
-That describes what Paul and the other New Covenant Kingdom writers did.
-For this purpose:
+That describes what Paul and the other New Covenant Kingdom writers did:

 Α-Ω